VectorSatyr/legacy-sonic-for-gms-2/README.md

 **Sonic For GMS** is a GameMaker Studio 2 project acting as a template for constructing video games based on the *Sonic the Hedgehog* titles for the Sega Genesis / Mega Drive.

-:warning: *The branch you are currently viewing contains source code that is only compatible with GameMaker Studio 2 version **2.2.5.481**.*
+:warning: *The branch you are currently viewing contains source code that is only compatible with the latest version of GameMaker Studio 2 (**2.3.1.409**,  as of this writing.)*

 ## Licensing